leomadori/GamesHub/README.md

 To play the game, the user must first run the code in the terminal.
 Once done, they must select the tab that has the words "King's Cup" and click "Play" to begin the game.
 The game will automatically end when the tab is exited or when the 4th King has been drawn, and the user can choose to quit or play the game again.

 ## 2.2 blackjack

+Blackjack rules

+Blackjack is a popular cards game with the objective to obtain a summed card value equal or as closest as possible to 21, without exceeding it.
+The main rules are:

+1. Cards value:
+- Number from 2 to 10: their value is equal to their nominal value (i.e. 2 = 2).
+-	Figures (J,Q, K): each has a value of 10.
+-	Asses (A): it can have a value of both 1 or 11 based on the player’s choice during the game.

+2. Game process:
+  1. Dealing cards: Dealer will give a pair of card to each player and to themselves, leaving one of them faced down.
+  2. Choices of the players:
+     o The player has the target to get as closer as possible to 21 without exceeding this value, otherwise he/her will automatically lose         (known as “busting”). o It’s important to make guesses of the point that the dealer could have in their hands in order to follow a good strategy. o Then player can either:
+        	Hit: player is asking for an additional card.
+        	Stand: player will pass and he/she is fine with the amount of card they have.
+  3. Dealer’s turn:
+     o They have to wait until all the players made their choices. o Dealer has to draw cards until they reach at least 17. o If they exceed 21, they will lose and all the other player that are still in the game will win.
+  4. Win conditions:
+     o Instant Blackjack: If the player obtains an Ace and a figure or a ten with the first two cards, he/she will win automatically unless        dealer doesn’t have a blackjack too, in that case it’ll be a tie. o Higher point than dealer’s: player will win. o Bust: if the dealer will hit cards and overtakes 21, he will lose automatically.

 ## 2.3 Trivia Quiz Game

 ### Game Description